limbernie/limbernie.github.io/_posts/2019-10-06-ghoul-htb-walkthrough.md

 ![cf148e9f.png](/assets/images/posts/ghoul-htb-walkthrough/cf148e9f.png)
 </a>

 Aogiri has an IP of `172.20.0.10/16`.
-Let\'s use the following command to `ping` the entire `/24` subnet to see who's alive.
+Let's use the following command to `ping` the entire `/24` subnet to see who's alive.

 <a class="image-popup">
 ![0a6ad143.png](/assets/images/posts/ghoul-htb-walkthrough/0a6ad143.png)